aquarium and pond answers, information, articles, resources

 Therein lies the problem: the flatworms crawl along the coral in search of food and, as they rapidly multiply, they block the coral's light as well as hamper nematocyst capture of the coral’s prey.
 The coral is thus deprived of symbiotic nutrient nourishment, as well as planktonic food, and slowly starves to death.

-A freshwater dip of corals or similar is the best prevention for these flatworms.
+The use of "Reef Dip" or a freshwater dip of corals or similar is the best prevention for these flatworms.

-Treatments for external Flukes or Worms (including Flatworms/ Planaria):
+Treatments for External Flukes or Worms (including Flatworms/Planaria):

 NEMATODES: